NorESMhub/NorESM/doc/configurations/experiments.rst

 To start a new experiment you need to create a case.
 When creating a case a case folder <path_to_case_dir/casename> will be created that contains all the settings for your experiment

 The case creation contains a compset option.
-A compset is a collection of predefined setting that defines your experiment setup.
+A compset is a collection of predefined setting that defines your experiment setup, including which model components that are activated.
 Some of the available compsets are described below.

 The case folder contains predefined namelist (with namelist settings partly depending on compset option).
 The default namelist options for the case can be overwritten by changing/adding the new namelist options in the user_nl_<component>